wmcbrine/hmevlc/README.txt

 Changes:

-3.1 -- Use HD when possible.
+3.1 -- Use HD menus when possible.

        Wrap text in the "Loading..." screen.